 Head to level 2 to find Kimono House, a beautiful space dedicated to Japanese textiles and craft.
 A limited collection of contemporary shibori textile accessories selected from the studios of Kyoto designers will be available in the Kimono House shop throughout the Melbourne winter months.

 An intimate not-for-profit space on level 6, Caves quickly made its mark upon opening in 2015 with the distinctive curatorial eye of directors Storm Gold and Kez Hughes.
-Upcoming exhibitions include the collaborative duo Nigel Lendon / Lucina Lane in June-July and sculptor Kate Ellis in July-August.
+Previous exhibitions have included work from collaborative duo Nigel Lendon / Lucina Lane and sculptor Kate Ellis in July-August.
 A second space across the hall is also in the works.

 On level 7 is Blindside, a not-for-profit and artist-run space.
 Here artists and curators at all career stages present exhibitions, performances, screenings and ephemeral projects that strive to activate and expand the possibilities of contemporary art.
-Upcoming exhibitions include Unfathoming, which brings together new work around the experience that time today is increasingly contradictory and incongruous and Visible Absence by Nick James Archer and Alex Walker.
-Both exhibitions run Wednesday 1 to Saturday 18 August.
+Upcoming exhibitions include There is a Wall Dissolving, featuring site responsive displays from artists Stephanie Hosler and Erin Hallyburton – think quilts moisturised with lard, white walls painted with cosmetics and sound-absorbing textiles.
+Running until 13 July.

 Cage Me a Peacock